Jerusalem Digital Paintings

 To get back to the point, we soon arrived at Salts Mill Gallery, and spent a long time viewing David Hockney’s permanent exhibition.

-However, the best part for me was his new ‘The Arrival Of Spring’ paintings, all of which were done digitally.
-Most interestingly, his earliest digital art was done on his phone, for fun, to send to his friends.
+However, the best part for me was his new ‘The Arrival Of Spring’ paintings.
+All of the art was digital.
+Most interestingly, his earliest digital art was done on his phone.
+Hockney did it for fun, to send to his friends.
 The later pieces on show were done on his ipad.

 All in all, I was intrigued to see the development of his artwork on display.